-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2007 UNAUDITED (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2008 UNAUDITED (Continued)

-Program receipts represent 55.3 percent of total receipts and are primarily comprised of restricted water and sewer user fees.
+Program receipts represent 51.3 percent of total receipts and are primarily comprised of restricted water and sewer user fees.
 Grants restricted for specific projects were a large portion of program receipts.
 Restricted intergovernmental receipts such as motor vehicle license and gas tax money, as well as swimming pool admissions, recreational entry fees, and license and permit fees are also included in program receipts.

-In 2007, general receipts represent 44.7 percent of the Village's total receipts, and of this amount, 51.9 percent are local taxes.
-Over 19 percent are interest earnings, which can fluctuate annually due to the rate of return; 13.6 percent are related to sale of notes for expansion of the water system; and nearly 7 percent are state and federal grants and entitlements.
+In 2008, general receipts represent 48.7 percent of the Village's total receipts, and of this amount, 37.1 percent are local taxes.
+Over 33 percent are related to sale of notes for expansion of the water system and purchase of equipment; 9.4 percent are interest earnings, which can fluctuate annually due to the rate of return; and 4.4 percent are state and federal grants and entitlements.